 The survey of recordkeeping firms also gathered information about asset allocation changes in DC account balances or contributions.
-Most DC plan participants stayed the course with their asset allocations as stock values generally rose during the year (Figure 1).
-In 2021, 9.1 percent of DC plan participants changed the asset allocation of their account balances, compared with 10.6 percent during 2020 and 11.8 percent in 2009 (Figure 2, page 7).
-In 2021, 5.3 percent of DC plan participants changed the asset allocation of their contributions, compared with 6.3 percent in 2020 and 10.5 percent in 2009.
+Most DC plan participants stayed the course with their asset allocations as stock values generally declined over the first quarter of the year (Figure 1).
+In 2022:Q1, 4.7 percent of DC plan participants changed the asset allocation of their account balances, compared with 5.5 percent in 2021:Q1, 6.2 percent in 2020:Q1, and 5.5 percent in 2009:Q1 (Figure 2, page 7).
+In 2022:Q1, 3.0 percent of DC plan participants changed the asset allocation of their contributions, compared with 3.9 percent in 2021:Q1, 4.1 percent in 2020:Q1, and 7.3 percent in 2009:Q1.
 These levels of reallocation activity are slightly lower than the activity observed in the same time frame a year earlier.

-DC plan participants' loan activity edged down in 2021.
-At the end of December 2021, 12.5 percent of DC plan participants had loans outstanding, compared with 13.2 percent at the end of September 2021.
-13.5 percent at the end of June 2021, and 14.3 percent at the end of March 2021 (Figure 3).
+DC plan participants' loan activity remained about the same in the first quarter of 2022.
+At the end of March 2022, 12.5 percent of DC plan participants had loans outstanding, compared with 12.5 percent at year-end 2021 and 14.8 percent at year-end 2020 (Figure 3).
 Historically, two factors appeared to influence DC plan participants' loan activity: reaction to financial stresses and a seasonal pattern.
-Likely responding to financial stresses, the percentage of DC plan participants with loans outstanding rose from the end of 2008 (15.3 percent) through 2011 (18.5 percent) (Figure 3).11 This pattern of activity is similar to that observed in the wake of the bear market and recession in the early 2000s.
-12 The share of DC plan participants with loans outstanding then leveled out in 2012 through 2014, perhaps reflecting loans supporting consumer spending or home purchases.
+Likely responding to financial stresses, the percentage of DC plan participants with loans outstanding rose from the end of 2008 (15.3 percent) through 2011 (18.5 percent) (Figure 3).
+This pattern of activity is similar to that observed in the wake of the bear market and recession in the early 2000s.
+The share of DC plan participants with loans outstanding then leveled out in 2012 through 2014, perhaps reflecting loans supporting consumer spending or home purchases.
 Rising loan use in those earlier times of financial stress likely also reflected rules typically requiring participants first take loans before qualifying for hardship withdrawals.
-The Bipartisan Budget Act of 2018, having relaxed that requirement, may be a new factor influencing loan activity.13 The recent peak in 401(k) plan participant loan activity was at year-end 2018.
-Continuing this broader downward trend, the sample of recordkeepers reported that as of December 2021, 12.5 percent of DC plan participants had loans outstanding, compared with 14.8 percent at year-end 2020.
+The Bipartisan Budget Act of 2018, which relaxed that requirement, may be a new factor influencing loan activity.
+14 The recent peak in 401(k) plan participant loan activity was at year-end 2018.
+Continuing this broader downward trend, the sample of recordkeepers reported that as of March 2022, 12.5 percent of DC plan participants had loans outstanding, compared with 12.5 percent at year-end 2021, and 14.8 percent at year-end 2020.